-John Donofrio, 60, has served as Executive Vice President and General Counsel of the Company since November 2017.
+John Donofrio, 62, has served as Executive Vice President and General Counsel of the Company since November 2017.
 He previously served as Vice President, General Counsel and Secretary of Mars, Incorporated, a global food manufacturer from October 2013 to November 2017.
 Before joining Mars in October 2013, Mr. Donofrio was Executive Vice President, General Counsel and Secretary for The Shaw Group Inc., a global engineering and construction company, from October 2009 until February 2013.
 Prior to joining Shaw, Mr. Donofrio was Senior Vice President, General Counsel and Chief Compliance Officer at Visteon Corporation, a global automotive supplier, a position he held from 2005 until October 2009.
 Mr. Donofrio has been a Director of FARO Technologies, Inc., a designer, developer, manufacturer and marketer of software driven, 3D measurement, imaging and realization systems, since 2008.

-Michael J. Ellis, 66, has served as Executive Vice President and Chief Customer & Digital Officer since October 2019.
-From May 2018 to October 2019, he served as a Managing Director at Accenture, a global provider of professional services in strategy, consulting, digital, technology and operations.
-He previously served as Chairman and CEO of ForgeRock, a global digital security software company, from 2012 to 2018.
-Prior to joining ForgeRock, from 2008 to 2012, he held various senior executive roles at SAP SE, a global provider of enterprise software solutions.
-Previously, he also served as Chief Executive Officer of Univa, a leading innovator in enterprise-grade workload management and optimization solutions, and as Senior Vice President Business Development at i2 Technologies, a provider of supply chain solutions.
-Mr. Ellis also served as a director on the board of CBRE Acquisition Holdings Inc. from 2021 to 2022.
-Olivier Leonetti, 57, has served as Chief Financial Officer since November 2020.
+Olivier Leonetti, 59, has served as Chief Financial Officer since November 2020.
 Prior to joining Johnson Controls, Mr. Leonetti served as the Senior Vice President and Chief Financial Officer of Zebra Technologies, a provider of enterprise-level data capture and automatic identification solutions, a position he had held since November 2016.
 Prior to joining Zebra, Mr. Leonetti was the Executive Vice President and Chief Financial Officer of Western Digital, a provider of data infrastructure solutions from 2014 to 2016.
 Prior to joining Western Digital, Mr. Leonetti served as Vice President of Finance - Global Commercial Organization at Amgen, Inc. from 2011 to 2014.
 From 1997 to 2011, Mr. Leonetti served in various senior finance positions with increasing responsibility at Dell Inc., including most recently as Vice President of Finance.
 Prior to joining Dell Inc., Mr. Leonetti served in various worldwide finance capacities with Lex Rac Service plc and the Gillette Company.
 Mr. Leonetti also serves as a director on the board of Eaton Corporation plc, a provider of power management technologies and services.

-Nathan Manning, 46, has served as Vice President and President, Building Solutions, North America since October 2020.
-He previously served as Vice President and General Manager, Field Operations, from March 2020 to October 2020 and Vice President and General Manager, HVAC and Controls Building Solutions North America, from January 2019 to March 2020.
+Nathan Manning, 47, has served as Vice President and Chief Operations Officer, Global Field Operations, since December 2022.
+He previously served as Vice President and President, Building Solutions, North America from October 2020 until March 2023.
+He also served as Vice President and General Manager, Field Operations, from March 2020 to October 2020 and Vice President and General Manager, HVAC and Controls Building Solutions North America, from January 2019 to March 2020.
 Prior to joining Johnson Controls, he served in various roles at General Electric, a diversified industrial and technology company, where he held the position of General Manager, Operational Excellence for General Electric's GE Power segment from August 2017 until December 2018 and the position of General Manager, Services of GE Energy Connections, a division of GE Power, from November 2015 until August 2017.
 Prior to joining General Electric, Mr. Manning served as Vice President, General Manager of Eaton Aerospace, a segment of Eaton Corporation plc, a provider of power management technologies and services, from February 2014 until November 2015.
 Prior to joining Eaton, Mr. Manning served in a number of roles with increasing responsibility in General Electric from his hire in January 2000, including as President and Chief Executive Officer of Aviage Systems, a joint venture between General Electric and Aviation Industry Corporation of China, from July 2012 until February 2014.

-Daniel C. "Skip" McConeghy, 56, has served as Vice President, Chief Accounting and Tax Officer since June 2022.
+Daniel C. "Skip" McConeghy, 57, has served as Vice President, Chief Accounting and Tax Officer since June 2022.
 Mr. McConeghy previously served as Vice President, Global Tax since October 2020 and as interim Controller since February 2022.
 He also served as Vice President, Corporate Tax Planning, from July 2012 through October 2020.
 Prior to joining Johnson Controls, Mr. McConeghy was a Tax Partner at PricewaterhouseCoopers, from July 1999 through June 2012.